 Moving onto the lights and, for a more contemporary touch, Honda has treated us with full LED lighting throughout including headlight, indicators, and taillight.

-6. Brakes and suspension
+6. Braking and suspension

 Point number 6 brings us to brakes and suspension.